-Source: Brentwood Borough Council (BBC) / Lichfields Note figures may not sum due to rounding.
+Source: Brentwood Borough Council (BBC) / Lichfields

-3.24 One view of future growth in Brentwood could be to assume that the past development rates carry on in the future at the long-term average.
+One view of future growth in Brentwood could be to assume that the past development rates carry on in the future at the long-term average.
 This would equate to increases in manufacturing and warehousing (6,880sq.m and 7,100sq.m respectively) floorspace and a decrease in office floorspace (-9,540sq.m) (Table 3.5).